OnBlockIO/evm-trading-contracts/readme.md

 If buyer is using ERC-20 token for payment, then he must approve at least this calculated amount of tokens.

-If buyer is using ETH, then he must send this calculated amount of ETH
+If buyer is using ETH, then he must send this calculated amount of ETH with the tx.

+More on fee calculation can be found here contracts/GhostMarketTransferManager.sol